awsdocs/aws-iot-docs/developerguide/fleet-provision-api.md

 ## CreateCertificateFromCsr<a name="create-cert-csr"></a>

 Creates a certificate from a certificate signing request \(CSR\)\.
+AWS IoT provides client certificates that are signed by the Amazon Root certificate authority \(CA\)\.
 The new certificate has a `PENDING_ACTIVATION` status\.
 When you call `RegisterThing` to provision a thing with this certificate, the certificate status changes to `ACTIVE` or `INACTIVE` as described in the template\.

 ### CreateCertificateFromCsr request<a name="create-cert-csr-request"></a>